Skip to main content

 HIGH PREVALENCE

-Coconut milk and coconut oil are staples in Sri Lankan cooking, appearing in many curries, sambols, and desserts.
-Be sure to specify 'no coconut' (pol thei) if you have an allergy.
+Coconut milk and coconut oil run through most Sri Lankan cooking, turning up in curries, sambols, and desserts alike.
+If you're allergic, say 'no coconut' (pol thei) clearly when you order.

 COMMONLY FOUND IN: